Seward Day Cruises: Kenai Fjords & Resurrection Bay Boat Tours

 Take a day cruise from Seward, and from the comfort of your boat, you can get close to whales, sea lion colonies, otter rafts, and colorful puffins.
 Climb aboard and let experienced captains narrate your voyage, identify a massive tidewater glacier, and explore the history, geology, and diverse wildlife that make up the area.
 Cruise through a world of towering mountains covered in glaciers and witness the rugged and scenic coastline many wildlife species call home.

 Choose from a half-day trip to Resurrection Bay or a whole-day trip to Kenai Fjords National Park.
 If you have kids, you will want a shorter 3-5 hour cruise on Resurrection Bay, which will give you plenty of wildlife-spotting opportunities and calmer waters.
 The downside?
 You won’t see glaciers in proximity.
 If you want to see a glacier within a half mile of the deck and get more dramatic scenery, opt for a longer 6-9 hour cruise through Kenai Fjords National Park.
 The downside?
 You might get choppy waters, which makes a full-day cruise too long for some people.

-But either way, here are the reasons people love Kenai Fjords glacier cruises:
+Whichever you choose, here are the reasons people love Kenai Fjords cruises: